replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-hostpath.md

 Complete the following items before you perform this task:

 * Review the limitations and considerations.
 See [Limitations and Considerations](snapshots-config-workflow#limitations-and-considerations) in _How to Set Up Backup Storage_.
-* Install the Velero CLI.
+* Install the velero CLI.
 See [Installing the Velero CLI](snapshots-velero-cli-installing).
 * The host path must be a dedicated directory.
 Do not use a partition used by a service like Docker or Kubernetes for ephemeral storage.
 * The host path must exist and be writable by the user:group 1001:1001 on all nodes in the cluster.
 For example, in a Linux environment you might run `sudo chown -R 1001:1001 /backups` to change the user:group permissions.